 A waterpipe, also known as a bong, uses water to filter out ash and fine particles from smoke, resulting in a cooler and smoother hit.
 Waterpipes have long been a popular option for smokers everywhere.
 The earliest water pipe goes as far back as nearly 3,000 years ago, and they were commonly used for smoking dry herbs and tobacco.
 Standing the test of time, waterpipes are reliable and effective in providing a highly enjoyable smoking experience.

-Things to consider when buying a waterpipe for your shop
+Things to consider when buying a waterpipe

 If you prefer smoking dry herb, then a bowl attachment Is ideal.
 A bowl comes standard with most waterpipes.
 It will hold your herb while you light up and take a rip!